KeckObservatory/mKTL/doc/example/get.rst

 Calling :func:`Item.get`
 ------------------------

-Most exceptions do not need to be caught if you are calling :func:`mKTL.get` directly; an exception here is unexpected, and likely violates any reasonable attempts at error recovery that might be performed.
+Most exceptions do not need to be caught if you are calling :func:`Item.get` directly; an exception here is unexpected, and likely violates any reasonable attempts at error recovery that might be performed.
 This section shows exception handling for completeness's sake::